Geeks-Arpan/Smart-Agriculture-Project/README.md

 ## 🚀 How to Run the Project

-1. **Connect all sensors** to Raspberry Pi Pico as per the diagram.
+1. **Connect all sensors** to the Raspberry Pi Pico according to the diagram.
 2. Upload the appropriate code from the `Hardware/` folder.
 3. Use the mobile app (not included here) to:
    - Collect sensor data
    - Make predictions using the ML model
-4. Optional: Host the model or use it within the app using the zipped file.
+4. Optional: Host the model or use the zipped file within the app.

 ---